Nduma Defense of Congo-Renovated: Recruitment of child soldiers

 From 2014 to 2017 NDC-R recruited approximately 164 children, including 144 boys and 20 girls.
 46 of them were under 15-years old.

 Rape

-Inside of area of NDC-R's control survivors has claimed that several fighters would take girls away and rape them.
-Sometimes this would be a one-off a thing or in other cases, the women//girl would be made into a sex slave.
-And if they ever resisted they would be shot.
-These girls can be as young as 14 years of age.
+Inside of area of NDC-R's control, survivors have claimed that several fighters would take women and girls away and rape them.
+Sometimes this would be a one-time occurrence for the victims, or in other cases, the women and girls would be forced into sexual slavery.
+If they resist they are shot.
+The girls can be as young as 14 years of age.

 An activist gave this account: "When (NDC-R fighters) meet pretty underage girls, they forcibly take them to their camps.… They use them as wives for a while, then chase them away.
 They have to go home.
 It’s like taking turns; they take other pretty girls afterwards.
 That’s what happens.
 They are kept for several days before being chased away.
 The families of these girls don’t know how to protest – if they did, they could be killed."